gl-inet/docs3.x/docs/tutorials/camera.md

 ![](https://static.gl-inet.com/docs/en/3/tutorials/camera/camera_compatible_model.png){class="glboxshadow"}

 The current router firmware version 3.0 does not contain USB Webcam control interface.
-You need to install plug-ins and make it workable in Luci.
+You need to install plug-ins and make it workable in LuCI.

 ## Install Plug-ins